linnarsson-lab/oligopy/README.md

 `set BLASTDB=$HOME/blastdb`

-A better approach is to have the system automatically set these variables upon login, by modifying the .bash_profile or .cshrc file.
+A better approach is to have the system automatically set these variables upon login, by modifying the .bash_profile, .bashrc or .cshrc file.
+Example with bashrc:
+`nano ~/.bashrc`
+Add the path to the Blast bin to the end of the file:
+`export PATH=$PATH:<path to ncbi folder>/ncbi-blast-2.15.0+/bin`
+Close and source the bashrc again: `source ~/.bashrc`
 Once they are set, the system knows where to call BLAST programs, and the invoked program will know where to look for the database files.
 Note that with BLASTDB unspecified, BLAST+ programs only search the working directory, i.e. the directory where BLAST command is issued.
 For more details about configuring BLAST+, please see http://www.ncbi.nlm.nih.gov/books/NBK279695/.

 ## 1.3.
 Make blast database